nayeem-kamal/IT490proj/README.md

 Started on a package tool that can be used to package & send files to deployment server.
 Current inputs look something like:

 To make a package:
-> *command-subcommand-pkgname-version-files*
+> *command-subcommand-pkgname-files*

+> package naming convention: name-version

-> pack make sample-package 1 api_connect.html api_accessor.py
+> pack make samplepkg-1.2 api_connect.html api_accessor.py

 This makes and sends a tar.gz over scp with the following files:
 * pkg.yaml